Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/010_docker-compose.en.md

       retries: 5
       # Start period before the first health check
       start_period: 10s
-    # Use the specified server image
+    # This is the official docker image running a BOMnipotent Server instance.
     image: wwhsoft/bomnipotent_server:latest
     logging:
       # Use the local logging driver